- colistimethate sodium

 Your doctor or nurse will show you how to prepare and use Promixin with your nebuliser.

 Before Promixin can be placed into the nebuliser and inhaled it must first be dissolved with sterile water, sterile 0.9% saline (salt water) or a half and half mixture of sterile water and sterile 0.9% saline (salt water) as directed below.
-The instructions provided with the nebuliser will tell you the correct volume of liquid to add to the Promixin vial.
+Your doctor or nurse will tell you the correct volume of liquid to add to each Promixin vial and how many Promixin vials you need to prepare and use for each dose with your nebuliser.

 1) Locate the lip on the red plastic top near the arrow marked “FLIP UP”.
 Then holding the vial in one hand and the plastic top with the other hand, turn the top a small amount anti-clockwise.
 Place a thumb under the lip and push the top up to about 90° (see diagram 1).